anastassia-b/art-book-app/README.md

 https://artbookapp.herokuapp.com/

 ArtBook is a portfolio showcase web application.
-It is a full-stack app built using a Ruby on Rails backend, Postgresql database, and React/Redux front-end architecture.
+It is a full-stack app built using a `Ruby on Rails` backend, `PostgreSQL` database, and `React/Redux` front-end architecture.

 ## Planning & Design